LLM-RankFusion: Mitigating Intrinsic Inconsistency in LLM-based Ranking: Technical Appendix

-\paragraph{Limitations} The aggregation process in \rankfusion requires fully sorted individual ranked lists, which increases the computation costs.
+The aggregation process in \rankfusion requires fully sorted individual ranked lists, which increases the computation costs.
 Additionally, the use of ICL leads to longer prompts, increasing the overhead during inference.
-Another limitation of our study is that the experiments were conducted on a specific dataset (TREC-DL2019), and other aggregation methods were not included in the current research.
+Another limitation of our study is that the experiments were conducted on limited IR datasets (TREC-DL2019 and TREC-DL2020), and other aggregation methods were not included in the current research.